 It was clear that Sara had a drive that went well beyond the average student.
 She went on to have a successful career at Rubrik, becoming a senior manager.

-Another example, that is less obviously related to sales, was another early SDR hire, Andrew Novich.
+Another example that's less obviously related to sales was another early SDR hire, Andrew Novich.

 Andrew wanted to be a professional race car driver when he was in high school, but his parents wouldn’t allow it.
 Andrew took it upon himself to raise money and find a coach, and ended up winning multiple races.
 His next step was to break into the corporate world so he could take his competitive drive to build a successful career in tech.

 Andrew became a field AE at Rubrik and is now a regional sales manager at Zscaler.
 Andrew was not a normal kid; he was exceptionally competitive and driven.

 Hire normal people and get normal results.
 Hire exceptional people and get exceptional results.

 Hiring a diverse team is not just the right thing to do, it also has a positive influence on performance.
 Building a diverse team requires you to be proactive and put additional thought into your interview.